 21. In the very countries commonly thought of as having too large a population for their economic good, there is usually an acute shortage of many types of trained personnel, this is of the technicians, supervisors, teachers, professional personnel and skilled workers necessary for the growth and development of a modern society.
-Such personnel need, at the very least, a primary education plus some further technical or vocational training; many of them need a seconry education plus further study or training.
+Such personnel need, at the very least, a primary education plus some further technical or vocational training; many of them need a secondary education plus further study or training.
 A country's "personnel potential" is therefore limited by the number of children who are able to complete their primary and secondary schooling.
-The above charts show the main stages of attrition between birth and graduation from secondary school in five countries for every year is reduced to a trickle of potential personnel by the time child hood is completed, and it is these countries that suffer from a tremendous waste of human resources.
+The above charts show the main stages of attrition between birth and graduation from secondary school in five countries.
+The contrast between the two high-income and the three low-income countries is striking and typical.
+In the low-income countries the large number of children born every year is reduced to a trickle of potential gersonnel by the time childhood is completed, and it is these countries that suffer from a tremendous waste of human resources.